Position Title: Bilingual Therapist (English/Spanish)

 Supervisor: Clinical Director

-Full-time Therapist is responsible for providing individual and group therapy to Spanish-speaking survivors of sexual violence and adult survivors and child witnesses to domestic violence in our outpatient setting.
+The Part-time Bilingual Therapist is responsible for providing individual and group therapy to Spanish-speaking survivors of sexual and intimate partner violence, adult survivors of child sexual abuse and child witnesses to intimate partner violence in our out-patient setting.

 Essential Duties and Responsibilities: